vector-of-bool/vector-of-bool.github.io/_drafts/pmm.md

 > "I don't want to install another tool when I'm already using CMake!"

 This objection simply makes no sense.
-If you have ten dependencies, you're downloading and managing ten external items (plus any transitive dependencies).
+If you have ten dependencies, you're already downloading and managing ten external items (plus any transitive dependencies).
 You could instead hand over those 10+ tasks to a single tool dedicated to the job.
 It'll probably do the task better than you anyway.

 > "I don't need something new.
 What I have already works."